joescii/snmp4s/README.rst

     timeout = 1500
   )

-  // Define the MIB objects you want to manipulate (this part will one day be generated from MIBs) case object agentppSimMode extends AccessibleObject[ReadWrite, Int]
+  // Define the MIB objects you want to manipulate
+  // This part will one day be generated from the MIBs, so don't worry about how ugly this part is. case object agentppSimMode extends AccessibleObject[ReadWrite, Int]
     (Seq(1,3,6,1,4,1,4976,2,1,1), "agentppSimMode") with Scalar[ReadWrite, Int]
   case object ifDescr extends AccessibleObject[ReadOnly, String]
     (Seq(1,3,6,1,2,1,2,2,1,2), "ifDescr")
+  object ifAdminStatus_enum extends EnumInteger {
+    type ifAdminStatus = Value
+    val up = Value(1, "up")
+    val down = Value(2, "down")
+    val test = Value(3, "test")
+  }
+  case object ifAdminStatus  extends AccessibleObject[ReadWrite, ifAdminStatus_enum.Value]
+    (Seq(1,3,6,1,2,1,2,2,1,7), "ifAdminStatus") { override def enum() = Some(ifAdminStatus_enum) }

+  // While that code might be a mess to write until we have it generated,
+  // you get to write elegant SNMP access code:

   // Get the scalar variable for agentppSimMode.0 snmp.get(agentppSimMode(0)) match {